two-torial/two-torial/docs/games/ongekibrightmemory/setup.md

 !!! tip ""

     Since there is no graphical configuration tool for segatools, you will have to edit the configuration file by hand.
-It is found in `App\bin\segatools.ini`.
+It is found in `App\package\segatools.ini`.

     It is recommended that you follow along using a text editor with syntax highlighting such as [Notepad++](https://notepad-plus-plus.org/).